 Cmd Window Makes the Command Input - Output window the active window.

-Splits the output from the Command Input - Output window.
-Output

-Window

-Debug Starts the debugger on the current file.

-Window

-Dual Horizontally tiles the program source and execution windows Horizontal within the main window, and minimizes all other windows.
+Output Window Splits the output from the Command Input - Output window.
+Debug Window Starts the debugger on the current file.
+Dual Horizontal Horizontally tiles the program source and execution windows within the main window, and minimizes all other windows.
 Dual Vertical Vertically tiles the program source and execution windows within the main window, and minimizes all other windows.
 Cascade Arranges all open windows on the screen, overlapping each, with the active window on top.

-Tile Arranges all open windows horizontally on the screen without overlap.

-Horizontal any overlap.

-Tile Vertical Arranges all open windows vertically on the screen without any

-Arrange Arranges all minimized windows across the bottom of the main Icons facilitate split-window editing.

-GAUSS window.

-Split Splits the active window into two horizontal panes.
-This allows Horizontally you to view two different areas of the same document to dragging it to the end of the window.
+Tile Horizontal Arranges all open windows horizontally on the screen without any overlap.
+Tile Vertical Arranges all open windows vertically on the screen without any overlap.
+Arrange Icons Arranges all minimized windows across the bottom of the main GAUSS window. - Icons Split GAUSS window.
+Splits the active window into two horizontal panes.
+This allows you to view two different areas of the same document to facilitate split-window editing.
 Note: You can move the splitter bar by dragging it with the mouse.
-You can remove the splitter bar from the window by facilitate split-window editing.

-Split Splits the active window into two vertical panes.
-This allows Vertically you to view two different areas of the same document to dragging it to the end of the window.

-Note: You can move the splitter bar by dragging it with the mouse.
-You can remove the splitter bar from the window by on this list, click it and it becomes the active window.
+You can remove the splitter bar from the window by

-Open GAUSS maintains a list of all the windows you have opened at Window List the end of the Window menu.
-If the window you want to view is